Best Banks for Nonprofits: Bank Accounts, Credit Lines, Loans, Mortgages

 Banks will often want collateral to back up the loan for your nonprofit organization.
 That collateral could be assets that the nonprofit has or personal assets that someone is willing to pledge to secure the loan.

-The bank might require someone with a good credit history to sign on behalf of the nonprofit.
-Yes, this does mean that if the nonprofit defaults on the loan then that person would be responsible.
+The bank might require someone with a good credit history (Usually 680 or better) to sign on behalf of the nonprofit.
+Yes, this does mean that if the nonprofit defaults on the loan then that person would be responsible to pay back the loan.

 Nonprofit Tax-Exempt Funding Sources